ET Speaks From Home

 chinese opera for ghost festive

-puppets show ghost festive
+Chinese Hungry Ghost Festival puppets show ghost festive

 Puppets show

-offering to vegatarians spirit
+Chinese Hungry Ghost Festival offering to vegetarians spirit

 Offering to vegetarians spirit